AlexConnorChase/PortfolioSite/README.md

 Here is the link for the website: https://alexconnorchase.github.io/PortfolioSite/

+## Building, pushing, and other console commands

+To build a new live version of the site, run
+`npm run deploy`

+To push current changes to main for storage, run
+`git add .`
+`git commit -m "Message Here"`
+`git push -u origin main`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).